Wale Adenuga Production

-Wale Adenuga Productions Limited (in abbreviation WAPL or WAP) is a Nigeria entertainment and magazine specializes in movie production and TV programs.
+Wale Adenuga Productions Limited (in abbreviation WAPL or WAP) is a Nigerian entertainment and magazine specializes in movie production and TV programs.
 The industry was the sponsored and owner of Super Story family, Papa Ajasco and Binta.

 Formations

 The industry was founded and established by Wale Adenuga in 1978.
 The idea of the formation came to existence when he graduated from University of Lagos in 1974, setting up his on affecting lives of other the natural artistic background he had in school and it is the birth to the popular TV series magazine Nigeria has ever had, the series known as Super Story and Binta having published and sold magazine in half million copies.
 It also produced popular drama series such as Papa Ajasco in 1983 and Binta My Daughter in 1995.
 However, it generated more revenue in the movie Papa Ajasco.

 The industry has partnership with the National Agency for the Prohibition of Trafficking in Persons, Society for Family Health, National Agency for the Control of AIDS and Securities and Exchange Commission through it social media market value and other industries specifically in Live Stage Performances and TV programmes.

-Most of award winning series platform includes:
+Most of award-winning series platform includes: